EugenMayer/docker-dns-lb-boilerplate/README.md

 3. Replace `TRAEFIK_ACME_CHALLENGE_DNS_PROVIDER` in `./.env` with the [DNS cloud provider](https://docs.traefik.io/configuration/acme/#provider) you use.
 I like cloudflare because its free and is supported by the Let's Encrypt clients ( its API ) - thus it offers us the ability to use [DNS-01 callenge](https://www.eff.org/de/deeplinks/2018/02/technical-deep-dive-securing-automation-acme-dns-challenge-validation) for free.
 Have your choice :)
 4. Replace `TRAEFIK_ACME_CHALLENGE_DNS_CREDENTIALS` in `./.env` with credentials for your cloud provider with the key/values you find in the [Treafik ACME documentation](https://docs.traefik.io/configuration/acme/#provider) and put them there like it is [defined here](https://github.com/EugenMayer/docker-image-traefik#acme) (concat with `;` basically)
 5. Remove `TRAEFIK_ACME_CASERVER` from the `docker-compose.yml` to disable the Let's Encrypt staging mode and you are set to go
+6. Replace `DNS_PORT` in `./.env`port from `55` to `53` for the default dns port
+7. Tell your gateway/router to use the ip of your docker-engine, here `192.168.0.2` as the first DNS server

 ## Credits